-That’s not from the story which follows, but it’s a good introduction and from another one I’m writing.
-Like that, this is about animal sentience.
-But I’m a surrealist.
+This is one of my favoured tropes, of animal sentience, but I’m a surrealist.
 So I imagined the young character from my children’s book, with her talking dog and cat.
 I watched a documentary on AI in the home (worried and amused), then imagined if perhaps a future ethics committee might get stoned, or have some other reason for integrating universal translation algorithms into AI home assistants.
 So I put the Babel fish into Amazon’s Echo, Google Home and so on, went to 2042 (18 minutes before 9pm) and this come out of the typewriter…

 A GIRL, SHELDON COOPER AND PETER COOK

 On earth, it was generally accepted among cats, that cats were the superior species.
 In this feline hierarchy, humans and dogs were equal but different, with little regard for the white mice and dolphins.

 This social order came about when Amazon integrated universal translation algorithms into their Alexa AI home assistants, and others followed.
 In 2042, life in the home was very different to the one we know now.